claygregory/moves-on-deck/README.md

 ### Running Locally

-By default, running Gulp will build the project and launch a local webserver on port 8000 with hot-reloading enabled.
-To use the Mapbox layer, you'll need to supply a Mapbox API key specific to your distribution.
+By default, Gulp will build the project and launch a local webserver on port 8000 with hot-reloading enabled.
+To use the Mapbox layer, you'll need to supply your own Mapbox API key, via the `MAPBOX_ACCESS_TOKEN` environmental variable.
 Your can request a free key from [Mapbox](https://www.mapbox.com) for limited usage.
-This key will be statically inlined from the `MAPBOX_ACCESS_TOKEN` environmental variable using [envify](https://github.com/hughsk/envify):
 ```bash
 MAPBOX_ACCESS_TOKEN=your_token gulp
 ```

 ### Production Build

-As with above, supply a Mapbox API key specific to your distribution to Gulp.
-Running with `--type=production` will compress and uglify the build:
+As with above, you'll need a Mapbox API key.
+The value in the `MAPBOX_ACCESS_TOKEN` environmental variable will be statically inlined to your production build using [envify](https://github.com/hughsk/envify), ready for distribution.
+Running with `--type=production` will also compress and uglify the build:
 ```bash
 MAPBOX_ACCESS_TOKEN=your_token gulp --type=production build
 ```